 - Restore without iTunes (CopyTrans Shelbee)

-How to transfer certain types of data to the new iPhone
+How to transfer data to new iPhone selectively

 Imagine a situation: you bought an iPhone and have been using it for a while.
 You have taken some cool photos and got some important messages.
-Now it is time to transfer data from your old phone.
+Now it is time to transfer data from one iPhone to another.
 Restoring with iCloud or iTunes will completely overwrite the data, which means goodbye to the new photos and messages.

 To avoid this, use CopyTrans Shelbee: it has a custom restore feature.
 You can select the types of data to transfer to your new iPhone.